SUNET/cnaas-nms/docs/reporef/index.rst

   Reference:

+  * strip_cidr: Removes CIDR and treats all referenced IPs as host addresses.
+Useful for example in cases where only gateway-addresses are needed in an access list.

   * path: A jmespath string that will be used to get references from other device settings.
     Use a site like: `<https://play.jmespath.org/>`_ to test your jmespath string.
     The result of the jmespath search must be a list of addresses or networks, otherwise an error will be raised during access list generation.